rnajena/bats_ncrna/README.md

-# bats_ncrna
+# Non-coding RNAs in bats

-A comprehensive annotation of non-coding RNAs in available bat genome assemblies
+A comprehensive annotation of non-coding RNAs in available bat genome assemblies.